Tomcc/tomcc.github.io/_posts/2014-08-31-visibility-1.md

 >*Coming from my direction and **entering the chunk** through face A, is it possible to **exit the chunk** through face B*?

 Answering this question is actually quite fast, and requires storing just 15 bits in each chunk, one for each possible pair of faces - however those 15 bits have to be updated every time an opaque block changes in the chunk.
 This is actually a somewhat expensive operation (~0.1-0.2 ms on most devices I tried) that would have made the stutter worse if done on the main thread.
-In fact, both MCPE and PC (props to [@Dinnerbone](https://twitter.com/Dinnerbone)) now do this in the background!
+In fact, both MCPE and PC (props to <a href="https://twitter.com/Dinnerbone" target="_blank">@Dinnerbone</a>) now do this in the background!

 Rebuilding the graph
 -----------

 It's rather straightforward to build the connectivity graph for a chunk when an opaque block changes, it follows a simple algorithm:
 * for each block that's not opaque,
-* start a 3D [flood fill](http://en.wikipedia.org/wiki/Flood_fill), with an empty set of faces
+* start a 3D <a href="http://en.wikipedia.org/wiki/Flood_fill" target="_blank">flood fill</a>, with an empty set of faces
 * every time the flood fill tries to exit the boundaries of the chunk through a face, add the face to the set
 * when the flood fill is done, connect together all the faces that were added to the set.